 The 10-track album’s eponymous opening song introduces 10 instructions for prudent money management.
 Throughout the rest of the album, each commandment has its own dedicated song, filling out the other nine album tracks.
 (There are two commandments featured on “30 Day Grind.”)

 Beyond the apparent Notorious B.I.G. inspiration, 10 Stack Commandments has a roundabout connection to other rap acts contemporary and legendary–domestic and foreign.

 In 1995, GZA of Wu-Tang Clan and Clan affiliate Killah Priest released the gripping “B.I.B.L.E (Basic Instructions Before Leaving Earth),” a theological roller coaster through consciousness and the freedom encountered from seeking and finding supreme wisdom.
-Taken to 2003, Wu-Tang Financial exhorted us to diversify our bonds on Chappelle’s Show.
+Wu-Tang Financial exhorted us to diversify our bonds on a 2003 Chappelle’s Show.
 In 2018, it’s Payroll Giovanni and his label BYLUG (i.e., Boss Ya Life Up Gang) establishing a new covenant for hustlers and their relationship between themselves and their capital–themselves and their future.

 1. “Get Money”

 Money can’t be made saved, invested, or even spent without an income.
 Earned income is active income in the form of salaries, wages, and tips and they’re essential to stacking.
 And what’s a business without sales?
 When a private company makes ownership shares available on the public market that is known as an initial public offering or an IPO.

 “Alright, if you gon’ stack some money, first you gotta get some money / Find yo lane, master that s***, flip that s***, then stack that s***!”